-Amended:
+Amended: July 2020

 The Hoof Trimmers Association Inc. is committed to strict compliance with all Federal and State Antitrust laws, rules and regulations.
 The antitrust laws are designed to promote free and open competition and to penalize any activities that unreasonably lessen business rivalry.
-These activities include, agreements among competitors on prices, agreements to boycott third parties, and agreements to divide markets.
+These activities include, but are not limited to, agreements among competitors on prices, agreements to boycott third parties, and agreements to divide markets.

 Because trade association meetings bring together competitors, any unauthorized discussion of such topics can lead to an inference that an illegal agreement was reached.
 Accordingly, the following guidelines apply to any meeting or other activity conducted under the auspices of HTA: